Mannuel25/Digital-Clock/README.md

-# Digital Clock
+# GUI Digital Clock

 Here's me trying to build a digital clock with Tkinter.
 Unfortunately, I lost interest in it and decided to dump it 😂